In this post:

 - The likelihood of having an employee available

-An automation is required to remove the (now unnecessary) outbound call from the schedule, or to provide the latest information to the employee.
-Otherwise, the intended efficiency gain of the automated dialer is turned into an overall negative: the consumer is confused, and the employee’s time is wasted.
+This is where you need automation to remove the (now unnecessary) outbound call from your schedule, or to provide the latest information to the employee.

-In a modern multichannel context, an entire set of integrated processes is required to ensure that the dialer takes data from other systems into account.
+In a modern multichannel context, you need an entire set of integrated processes to ensure that the dialer takes data from other systems into account.

 A little bit of dialer history

-Unfortunately, the early uses of dialers have contributed to a generally negative public perception of practices like cold calling.
+Unfortunately, the early uses of dialers have led to a generally negative public perception of practices like cold calling.

 Although dialer solutions are now very advanced, plenty of contact centers still use dated technology.
 This leads to some concerns about the use – or misuse – of outbound dialers.